TanStack/table/docs/api.md

 `useBlocklayout` is a plugin hook that adds support for headers and cells to be rendered as `inline-block` `div`s (or other non-table elements) with explicit `width`.
 Similar to the `useAbsoluteLayout` hook, this becomes useful if and when you need to virtualize rows and cells for performance.

-**NOTE:** Although no additional options are needed, the core column options `width`, `minWidth` and `maxWidth` are used to calculate column and cell widths and must be set.
+**NOTE:** Although no additional options are needed for this plugin to work, the core column options `width`, `minWidth` and `maxWidth` are used to calculate column and cell widths and must be set.
 [See Column Options](#column-options) for more information on these options.

 ### Row Properties